-There are a few ways to remove a bolt from a Remington 700 without a bolt removal tool.
+There are a few ways to remove from a Remington 700 without a bolt removal tool.
 One way is to use a pair of pliers.
 Another way is to use a hammer and punch.

 What is the difference between a Remington 700 and a Remington 7600?

 The difference between a Remington 700 and a Remington 7600 is that the Remington 700 is a bolt-action rifle and the Remington 7600 is a pump-action rifle.

 Can I remove the bolt from my Remington 700 without disassembling the rifle?